the different kinds of waste and who collects them

-Domestic waste is placed into ordinary black bin liners and disposed of in the blue “wheelie bin” outside the practice.
-White bin liners may be used inside the bins but these must be placed into a black bag before disposal in the wheelie bin.
+Domestic waste is placed into ordinary black or semi-transparent (white) bin liners and disposed of in either the blue or brown “wheelie bins” outside the practice.

 We no longer segregate cardboard and paper waste for recycling.
-We now have a single “mixed” wheelie bin outside the practice for all domestic waste.
+We now have a single, blue “mixed” wheelie bin outside the practice for all DRY domestic waste.
 This waste is sorted by the waste disposal contractor and all recyclable items are recovered.

 Rather than try to remember all of the things that might be disposed of as “domestic waste”, you should instead remember all of those things that are NOT domestic waste and require disposal in some other manner (see “the different kinds of waste and who collects them”, above).
 More detailed instructions for each of the other types of waste are given below.

 We no longer need to separate paper and cardboard waste for recycling – it is disposed of with the domestic or municipal waste (see above).

 hygiene or “offensive” waste (EWC 18 01 04)